Great Lakes Ships & Carriers

 Shipowners are investing more than $1 billion (CAD) to bring a new generation of super efficient, environmentally-friendly ships to the Great Lakes - St Lawrence Seaway System over the next three years.
 These first-class vessels, which include both ocean-going and domestic ships, will have the latest engine technology and hull design to increase fuel efficiency and decrease air emissions; double hulls to prevent spills in the event of an accident and state-of-the-art cargo handling systems to minimize dust and cargo residue.

 Leading ocean ship operators serving the Great Lakes - St Lawrence Seaway System have also announced new investments.
-These new vessels are 12 percent more fuel efficient than the previous class of ships, saving 770 metric tons of fuel per year per ship, while preventing the emissions of 2,500 metric tons of carbon dioxide.
+These new vessels consume up to 28 percent less fuel and produce up to 28 percent less greenhouse gas emissions than the previous class of ships.
 The vessels are also equipped with Tier II engines, which will significantly reduce nitrogen oxide (NOx) emissions.
 The ships incorporate more powerful ballast pumps and have been designed to accommodate future installation of ballast water treatment equipment.